aesim-tech/simba-python-examples/48. FuelCell Modeling/readme.md

 This model implementation is illustrated in the figure below:

+!!! info
+    This model implementation is considered for the whole fuel cell stack and it involves the parameter of the number of cells *ncells*.

 ![C-code model](fig/c-code_model.png)

 ### Fuel Cell Model with a PWL resistor

-This model implementation is illustrated in the figure below:
+This model implementation is considered for the whole fuel cell stack and is illustrated in the figure below:

 ![PWL resistor model](fig/pwl_resistor_model.png)

 ### Fuel Cell Model with the dynamic of the double layer capacitor

-This model implementation is illustrated in the figure below.
+This model implementation is considered for the fuel cell stack and is illustrated in the figure below.
 It can be interested to consider the doubler layer capacitor as this last one will have a high impact on the filtering of the current harmonics applied to the fuel cell [^2].

 ![double Layer model](fig/double_layer_model.png)